Last updated: 28 April 2016

 I had not seen this book mentioned in any of my references, but when I leafed through it I was immediately struck by the beauty and elegance of Cataneo's exquisite writing hand and there and then resolved to make it my model.

 Bernardino Cataneo was Writing Master (maestro di scrivere) at the University of Siena, Italy, c.
 1544-1560.
-The only known surviving exemplars of his writing are twenty vellum leaves bound in a manuscript copybook, dated 4 February 1545, dedicated to Edward Raleigh, an Englishman (Signor Odoardo Ralyg Gentilhuomo) and which has been published in facsimile with explanatory notes by Stephen Harvard -- the book I reference above.
+The only known surviving exemplars of his writing are the pages in this copybook, dated 4 February 1545, which has been published in facsimile with explanatory notes by Stephen Harvard -- the book I reference above.

 I do not use the Majuscule letter forms of Cataneo, preferring instead my own adaptations of the Majuscules of other practitioners of Italic writing -- and some of my own developments.
 Similarly, I use classic Roman capitals (Monumentalis capitalis) and humanistic small Roman writing (lettera antica) for my supplemental writing hands (headers, emphasized text, gloss, etc.) instead of the sometimes stylized letter forms of Cataneo.